Basilica Non-Fiction Screening Series: Sisters with Transistors

 Now in its 10th year, Basilica’s film program has displayed a long-standing commitment to bringing independent and innovative voices in film to the Hudson waterfront, through new and repertory film and video art, often with filmmakers and special guests in conversation.

-This free screening is made possible by Leigh and Dwight of the Greenville Drive-in, Metrograph, Charles-André Coderre and Topic.
-Basilica Hudson’s Film and Media program is generously supported, in part, by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+This free screening is made possible by Leigh and Dwight of the Greenville Drive-in.
+Basilica Hudson’s Film and Media program is generously supported, in part, by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, as well as the Alexander And Marjorie Hover Foundation.